NithinT7/cse15l-lab-reports/lab1.md

 3. Once you download, unpackage the Zip and agree to Terms
 ![Image](Screenshot 2023-04-06 at 6.22.02 PM.png)
-*You should end up with something like the picture above* Congrats You have just installed VSCode!!!
+*You should end up with something like the picture above* ,Congrats You have just installed VSCode!!!

 ## Step 2: Remotely Connecting
 1. Go to this link to find your CSE 15L account: [Link](https://sdacs.ucsd.edu/~icc/index.php) *It should start with cs15l*
 2. Once found note it down, then open up the terminal in your VScode
 3. When you have the terminal open, enter the following command: ssh *[Insert your cs15l account]*@ieng6.ucsd.edu
 4. Another prompt will appear where you will enter "yes" into the terminal
-5. After that it will ask for a password, where you will enter the password for your cs15l account *It may appear that it is not registering keystokes, but it is*
+5. After that it will ask for a password, where you will enter the password for your cs15l account Note:*It may appear that it is not registering keystokes, but it is*
 ![Image](Screenshot 2023-04-08 at 3.29.16 PM.png)
 The image above should be your result after following the steps correctly